 To illustrate this, a patient was noted on a post-cervical fusion CT scan to harbor the left C6 screw within the corresponding vertebral foramen.
 There was no indication of vertebral injury during screw placement, nor any clinical postoperative change.

-An angiogram was performed, demonstrating extra-osseuous course of the relatively smaller left vertebral artery, entering the foramen at C3 level (red arrows, where it narrowly escapes the tender attentions of the C3 screw), and well above the ultimately inoffensive left C6 screw (yellow arrows).
+An angiogram was performed, demonstrating extra-osseous course of the relatively smaller left vertebral artery, entering the foramen at C3 level (red arrows, where it narrowly escapes the tender attentions of the C3 screw), and well above the ultimately inoffensive left C6 screw (yellow arrows).
 The right vert was “normal in caliber and course”, as they say.
 So why the “large” C6 foramen — not sure.
-Besides the artery, the foramen also contains the venous plexus, but it is not a seprate chanel, surrounding rather than paralelling the course of the vertebral artery, so I don’t think it would be responsible for ossifying it the way it did.
+Besides the artery, the foramen also contains the venous plexus, but it is not a separate channel, surrounding rather than paralleling the course of the vertebral artery, so I don’t think it would be responsible for ossifying it the way it did.

 Vertebral Artery loop — these are quite common, and can protrude into the neural foramen, as is the case here.
 Thankfully, this phenomenon has so far largely escaped attention of the more imaginative hunters for cervical radiculopathy.
 A must see for practitioners of nerve root injections.